shekharsikku/flask-react/readme.md

 WSGI_SERVER="http://localhost:8080"
 ```

+_Use sql database i'm using mysql and postgressql both_

 _Token Exp should be minutes in number like 1, 5,.._

 _Set all cors origin in a string format separated by space: E.g. "http://localhost:5173 http://localhost:4173"_

-_Server mode should be - development/deployment_
+_Server mode should be - development/production_

 **Start Development Server**